awesome-llm-papers/awesome-llm-papers.github.io/_publications/lin2021using.markdown

 title: Using Adversarial Attacks To Reveal The Statistical Bias In Machine Reading Comprehension Models
 authors: Jieyu Lin, Jiajie Zou, Nai Ding
-conference: Arxiv
+conference: 'Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 2: Short Papers)'
 year: 2021
 citations: 15
 bibkey: lin2021using
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2105.11136'}]
-tags: [Ethics and Bias, Training Techniques, Reinforcement Learning, BERT, Security, Model Architecture]
+tags: [Security, Model Architecture, Ethics and Bias, Reinforcement Learning, BERT, Training Techniques]
 ---
 Pre-trained language models have achieved human-level performance on many Machine Reading Comprehension (MRC) tasks, but it remains unclear whether these